jonascolling/ecommerce-marketplace-in/README.md

 ## ecommerce-marketplace-in

-#### Microservice to receive requests of a marketplace application.
+#### Microservice to process business rules of the marketplace application.